janspoerer/janspoerer.github.io/_posts/2022-10-16-nlpjourney-9-of-75.markdown

     });
 </script>

-This week, I tried to decide between taking an existing dataset for question answering for financial documents vs. making a new one.
+This week, I tried to decide between taking an existing dataset for question answering for financial documents vs. making a new dataset.

 I gathered some pros and cons, and identified potential datasets.